 International Print Center New York (IPCNY) is New York’s flagship non-profit arts institution dedicated to the innovative presentation of prints by emerging, established, national, and international artists.
 Founded in 2000, the print center is a vibrant hub and exhibition space located in New York’s Chelsea gallery district.
 IPCNY’s artist-centered approach engages the medium in all its varied potential, and includes guest-curated exhibitions that present dynamic, new scholarship as well as biannual New Prints open calls for work created in the last twelve months.
 A lively array of public programs engages audiences more deeply with the works on display.
 A 501(c)(3) institution, IPCNY depends on foundation, government, and individual support, as well as members’ contributions to fund its programs.

-Having recently celebrated its 15th anniversary and, in 2016, hired its second Director, Judy Hecker from The Museum of Modern Art, New York, Department of Drawings & Prints, IPCNY has entered an exciting next chapter.
-The vision for that chapter builds on IPCNY’s core mission, deepening its artist-centered approach, exploring the role of prints within broader artistic and cultural practice, and re-engaging the international artistic community.
+Having hired its second Director, Judy Hecker, in 2016 from the The Museum of Modern Art, New York, Department of Drawings & Prints, and approaching its 20th anniversary, IPCNY has entered an exciting next chapter.
+The vision for that chapter builds on IPCNY’s core mission, deepening its artist-centered approach, exploring the role of prints within broader artistic and cultural practice, and engaging international artist communities.

 Our cultural partners